mythril-forge/homebrew-classes/docs/homebrew/races/player-races.md

 | 58‒70 | Baalzebul      | Rough Skin      | Cause Fear             | Range reduced to 5ft                 | Constitution        |
 | 71‒84 | Mephistopheles | Chromatic Skin  | Detect Magic           | Takes ten minutes to cast            | Intelligance        |
 | 85‒00 | Asmodeous      | Goat Horns      | Hellish Rebuke         | Range reduced to 5ft                 | Intelligance        |

+## Half-Elf
+**Size:**
+Your size is Medium.

+**Speed:**
+Your base walking speed is 30 feet.

+**Ability Score Increase:**
++1 point to three different ability scores of your choice.
+<br/>+1 Dexterity.

+**Languages:**
+You can speak, read, and write either Common or Elvish (your choice).

+**Skills:**
+You have proficiency in two skills or tools of your choice.
+You can instead burn this skill point to learn an extra langauge.

+**Fey Ancestry:**
+You have advantage on saving throws against magical enchantments, and on ability checks to discern whether such magic is present.
+In addition, magic cannot put you to sleep.